Cooking On The Ranch

 What If I Don’t Have Mini-Muffin Pans?

 Cooking these on a baking sheet will work just fine.
-Mini muffin pans simply allow air to circulate around the slices of pastry, allowing them to cook more evenly.
+Mini muffin pans simply allow air to circulate around the slices of pastry, allowing them to cook more evenly and avoid soggy bottoms.

 Can You Use Uncooked Sausage?